Chris McDermott (1991-94)

 Tony McGuinness (1995-96)

-The 1982 Magarey Medallist left Glenelg in 1986 to join Footscray but returned to South Australia to join the new Adelaide Football Club at the end of 1990.
+1982 Magarey Medallist Tony McGuinness left Glenelg in 1986 to join VFL club Footscray but returned to South Australia to join the new Adelaide Football Club at the end of 1990.
 He was vice-captain under McDermott in the first four seasons and was a consistent star, winning the Club Champion in 1993 and finishing runner-up in the other three seasons.
+He was also an All Australian in 1992 and 1993.

-McGuinness was elevated to captain when Robert Shaw took over as coach in 1995.
+McGuinness was elevated to captain when Robert Shaw took over as coach in 1995 and finished playing at the end of 1996.

 Mark Bickley (1997-2000)

-One of the last players signed by Adelaide to its foundation list, Mark Bickley quickly developed a reputation for courage, hard work and team values, winning best team man award in 1992 and ’93.
+One of the last players signed by Adelaide to its foundation list for the 1991 season, Mark Bickley quickly developed a reputation for courage, hard work and team values, winning best team man award in 1992 and ’93.
 Then, in 1997-98, Bickley became a dual premiership captain after his first two seasons in the captain’s role.
 He opted to step down as skipper at the end of 2000 but played on for another three seasons.

 Mark Ricciuto (2001-07)

-Already ranked among the game’s elite, Mark Ricciuto took his game to another level after taking on the Crows captaincy.
+Already ranked among the game’s elite, Mark Ricciuto took his game to another level after taking on the Crows captaincy for the 2001 season.
 He won a Brownlow Medal in 2003, Club Champion awards in 2003-04 and was selected in four All-Australian sides during his seven seasons in the role, before injuries forced his retirement at the end of the 2007 season.

 Simon Goodwin (2008-10)